-Known as the biggest cattle fair in Asia, Sonepur Mela is also popular as the Harihar Kshetra Mela.
+Known as the biggest cattle fair in Asia, Sonepur Mela in Bihar is also popular as the Harihar Kshetra Mela.
 It is a very interesting annual fare for those who want to buy and sell animals like elephants, dogs, and even birds.

 If the legends are to be believed then, once upon a time Sonepur was a battleground of the never-ending fight of Gaj and Grah i.e. the elephant and the crocodile.
 As per the story, the elephant had come to bathe in the lake and that was when a crocodile, who was hiding in the water all this time, grabbed one of the elephant’s legs.